-As stay-at-home rules begin to expire, even people who would not call themselves “outdoorsy” are suddenly scrambling to experience a day or a weekend outside.
-A float trip on one of the Shenandoah Valley’s scenic rivers is an ideal solution.
-And June is arguably the best month of the year to settle into a canoe or kayak and dip a paddle into the water.
+A float trip on one of the Shenandoah Valley’s scenic rivers is a summer dream come true.
+Any sunny day between mid-April to mid-October can be ideal to settle into a canoe or kayak and dip a paddle into the water.

 If you happen to be in the extreme northern end of the Shenandoah Valley, it’s easy to get on the historic Potomac River in or around Harpers Ferry.
 The view of the confluence of the Potomac and Shenandoah rivers is about as dramatic a photo op as you’ll find on the East Coast.